Alijan Ibragimov

+Career

-With his partners Chodiev and Mashkevich, Ibragimov was a major shareholder in Eurasian National Resources Corporation (ENRC), now one of the world's leading natural resources groups.
+With Chodiev and Mashkevich, Ibragimov was a major shareholder in Eurasian National Resources Corporation (ENRC), now one of the world's leading natural resources groups.
 ENRC, based in London, operates a number of metals assets in Kazakhstan and Africa, having acquired numerous mining operations in Eastern Europe and Africa.
 In 2009, ENRC generated a $1,462 million profit on sales of $13.8 billion.

-ENRC was floated on the London Stock Exchange in December 2007, with a market capitalisation on Admission of approximately £60.8 billion.
+ENRC listed on the London Stock Exchange in December 2007, with a market capitalisation of approximately £60.8 billion.

-Assets

-According to Forbes magazine in March 2019, Alidzhan Ibragimov's personal fortune was estimated at $2.3 billion.
+According to Forbes magazine in March 2019, Ibragimov's personal fortune was estimated at $2.3 billion.

 In 2007, he made $800 million in profit from his businesses.
 "In 418th place is 58-year-old Alijan Ibragimov with a fortune of $2.8 billion" in 2012, according to Forbes magazine.

-As of October 2020, the value of Alidzhan Ibragimov's assets was $900 million, making him the fourth-richest person in the Republic of Kazakhstan according to Forbes.
+As of October 2020, the value of Ibragimov's assets was $900 million, making him the fourth-richest person in the Republic of Kazakhstan according to Forbes.

-He died from COVID-19 in Belgium on 3 February 2021, at age 67.
+He died from COVID-19 in Brussels on 3 February 2021, at age 67.